 Updating the Amelia WordPress booking plugin regularly is very important to keep up with the new functionalities.
 There are two ways for you to update the plugin, automatically and manually, read more about both ways below.

-To enable auto-update just add your purchase key to the corresponding field and activate it in the Activation Settings Dialog on the Settings page.
+To enable auto-updates, just add your purchase key to the corresponding field and activate it in the Activation Settings Dialog on the Settings page.

-If you bought Amelia on our website then you can find your purchase code in the email that you got when you made the purchase or in our TMS Store following this link where you can log in with the credentials you received in the email after your purchase.
+If you bought Amelia on our website, you can find your purchase code in the e-mail that you received when you made the purchase, or in our TMS Store following this link, where you can log in with the credentials you received in the e-mail after your purchase.

-Before you start with the manual update, please check if the option “Delete plugin tables” is disabled in Amelia Activation Settings ( it is disabled by default).
-If this option is enabled, deleting Amelia on the WP Plugins page will delete Amelia tables and data from the database as well.
+Before you start with the manual update, please check if the option ‘Delete plugin tables’ is disabled in Amelia Activation Settings (it is disabled by default).
+If this option is enabled, deleting Amelia on the WP Plugins page will delete Amelia’s tables and data from the database as well.

 When you download the new plugin version (if you bought it over our website please download it from our TMS Store from this link or if you bought it over CodeCanyon then please download it from this link) please follow these steps to update it manually from the existing version: